 It’s hard to believe it, but Thanksgiving is right around the corner!
-Thankfully, there are lots of options for wonderful store-bought vegan roasts now, but in case you want to make your own, we’ve got you covered with this recipe that is going to be in the upcoming book, Vegan Sandwiches Save the Day.
+Thankfully, there are lots of options for wonderful store-bought vegan roasts now.
+But in case you want to make your own, we’ve got you covered with this vegan turkey recipe.
+It’s from the whimsical cookbook, Vegan Sandwiches Save the Day.

 For Thanksgiving or other holiday feasts, cut thick slices, and pan-fry or roast them in the oven in a little broth before slathering with gravy and serve with mashed potatoes.

 For daily enjoyment, thinner slices make incredible sandwiches.
-You can go traditional or try it with this innovative raspberry-miso recipe idea from Celine Steen that features the slices.
-No matter how you serve it, you can’t go wrong.
+You can slather it with leftover cranberry sauce and vegan mayo for a somewhat traditional treat.
+But really, no matter how you serve it, you can’t go wrong.

-Lovely photo courtesy of Celine Steen from the blog, Have Cake, Will Travel, co-author and photographer for Vegan Sandwiches Save the Day
+Lovely photo courtesy of Celine Steen, the co-author and photographer for Vegan Sandwiches Save the Day

 - ½ cup (91 g) cooked navy beans